News & Trending Shopping & Deals News

 Choosing a drugstore to fill your prescriptions may seem mundane, but it's a larger decision than you think.
 Even selecting a chain to shop at for miscellaneous goods can determine how much you save on everyday essentials.

-Earn cash back on everyday purchases with this rare account
+Earn cash back on everyday purchases with a debit card

 Want to earn cash back on your everyday purchases without using a credit card?
-With the Discover®️ Cashback Debit Checking account (member FDIC), you can earn 1% cash back on up to $3,000 in debit card purchases each month!1
+With the Discover® Cashback Debit account (member FDIC), you can earn 1.00% cash back on up to $3,000 in debit card purchases each month!1

 Don’t leave money on the table — it only takes minutes to apply and it won’t impact your credit score.

-Apply for a Discover Cashback Checking account today
+Learn more about the Discover Cashback Checking account

 The pharmacy is slow

-Sundry Photography/Adobe A CVS pharmacy
+Sundry Photography/Adobe cvs pharmacy in sunnyvale

 One of the biggest problems consumers have with CVS is the long wait times.
-This isn’t just anecdotal, either — the company has been penalized for it.
+This isn't just anecdotal, either.
+The company has been penalized for it.

 In March of 2024, CVS was issued $1.5 million in penalties from the Ohio Board of Pharmacy.
 The fines were issued for several safety violations, many of which are credited to understaffed stores and include delayed refills and not enough staff to efficiently fill the number of prescriptions.